-No, there is no formal application form to apply for a license.
-Refer to Appendix 1 of 15 CFR Part 960 (the regulations) for the required information.
-We encourage applicants to provide information in the order it is listed in the Appendix.
+Yes, there is a specific formal application format to apply for a license.
+Refer to Appendix A of 15 CFR Part 960 (the regulations) for the required information.

-NOAA reviews license applications, in consultation with the following agencies: U.S. Department of Defense (for national security purposes), U.S. Department of State (for foreign policy purposes) and U.S. Department of the Interior (for matters pertaining to the storage of data in the National Land Remote Sensing Data Archive).
+NOAA reviews license applications, in consultation with the following agencies: U.S. Department of Defense (for national security purposes) and U.S. Department of State (for foreign policy purposes).
 NOAA may also consult with other U.S. Government agencies as appropriate.
-Once an application has been determined to be complete, NOAA must issue its determination within 120 days, consistent with its statutory authority.
+Once an application has been determined to be complete, NOAA must issue its determination within 60 days, consistent with its statutory authority.

 The license applies only to the operations (directly or via an affiliate, or subsidiary) of a private remote-sensing space system by a U.S. entity or a non-U.S. entity, on a case-by-case basis (taking into account such factors as receiving a U.S. launch, operating a U.S. ground station, etc.).
 The license is valid for the operational life of the system or until the U.S. Secretary of Commerce determines that the license is not in compliance with the Act, regulations, or the terms of the license.
 It is non-transferable.
 The operating license does not preclude requirements for the licensee to obtain related permits and licenses for exports, use of radio frequencies, and launch.

 Yes.
 A private operator must also receive approval from other U.S. Government agencies for other aspects of their systems.
 Specifically, a private launch operator is required to obtain a launch license from the U.S. Department of Transportation's Federal Aviation Administration if the launch vehicle is operated by a US person for launch either inside and outside the United States.
 Satellite operators should consult with their launch provider about information required by the FAA for a payload review and other licensing requirements.
 In addition, a private operator is required to obtain approval of the U.S. Federal Communications Commission for its use of radio frequency spectrum.